IntelSoftware/AIGamedevToolkit/Documentation~/Getting Started HDRP.md

-Scroll down to the `After Post Process` field and click on the `+` sign to add a new entry.
+Finally, scroll down to the `After Post Process` field and click on the `+` sign to add a new entry.

 ![add-to-after-post-process](images/getting-started-hdrp/add-to-after-post-process.png)